canvas-medical/documentation/collections/_api/questionnaire.md

           - name: code
             description: >-
               A code that corresponds to one of its items in the questionnaire<br><br>
               A Questionnaire search of the form `/Questionnaire?code=456789` will return Questionnaire resources uploaded to Canvas that have a question with the code **456789**.
-Questions can be reused in multiple questionnaires, but any given question code should only appear once within a particular questionnaire.
             type: string
           - name: name
             description: Computationally friendly name of the questionnaire